 During the morning session in 2 Year Olds, children have free flow time between the classroom and the outside area.
+During afternoon sessions, the 3 and 4 years olds have this free flow.
 The outside area is seen as an extension of the classroom and incorporates equipment that mirrors the different areas found within the classroom.
 The children are encouraged to treat the area as they would the classroom.
 The area is used daily and is planned and organised by the EYFS staff.